Table of Contents

 • Heating costs for common areas are estimated.

-• The costs for hot water production are estimated.
+• Costs for hot water production are estimated.

-If the general meter at the boiler outlet is omitted, it is strongly recommended to install at least one meter for hot water production.
+If the general meter at the boiler output is omitted, it is strongly recommended to install at least one meter for hot water production.

 No thermal consumption is measured.

-Consequence for distribution: heating costs are distributed according to the surface area of the apartments.
+Consequence for distribution: heating costs are distributed based on the surface area of the apartments.

-If the heating system is a heat pump (PAC), the latter is powered by electricity.
+If the heating system is a heat pump (PAC), it is powered by electricity.

-Scenario A : A meter for the heat pump and a meter for the common areas.
+Scenario A: One meter for the PAC and one meter for the common areas.

-Consequence on distribution: the electricity consumption of the heat pump is distinct from the common ones.
-No estimate is necessary.
+Consequence for distribution: the electrical consumption of the PAC is distinct from the common areas.
+No estimation is needed.

-Scenario B : A single meter for the heat pump and the commons.
+Scenario B: A single meter for the PAC and the common areas.

-Consequence for distribution: the electricity consumption of the common areas must be estimated.
+Consequence for distribution: the electrical consumption of the common areas must be estimated.

 How Did We Do?